protectwise/troika/packages/troika-three-utils/docs/createDerivedMaterial.md

 mesh.customDepthMaterial = customMaterial.getDepthMaterial()
 ```

-You can also declare custom `uniforms` and `defines`, inject fragment shader code to modify the output color, etc. See the JSDoc in [DerivedMaterial.js](./src/DerivedMaterial.js) for full details.
+You can also declare custom `uniforms` and `defines`, inject fragment shader code to modify the output color, etc. See the JSDoc in the [DerivedMaterial.js source code](https://github.com/protectwise/troika/blob/master/packages/troika-three-utils/src/DerivedMaterial.js) for full details.